 Although not as well known as some of Toni Morrison’s other novels, Jazz addresses with the power we have come to expect from her issues drawn from the legacy of slavery.
 The novel is about the flight from the South to the North, from the farm to the city, and from family life to independent living.
 The backdrop is 1920s New York.
 The built urban environment replaces the open spaces of Ohio in what is and is not a sequel to Beloved.

 The connections and disconnections which Morrison weaves between her characters form a loosely structured saga of generational kinship and friendships, in which preoccupations like love, possession, imprisonment, freedom, hate, and forgiveness, bind and separate people, according to their natures and their experiences.

-- Four meetings over four weeks from January 20th- Feb.
-10th
+- Three meetings over three weeks from June 2nd